-1. NRL-UND MODIS AODs (or Dark Target AODs) are unavailable over deserts.
+- 1. NRL-UND MODIS AODs (or Dark Target AODs) are unavailable over deserts.
 These regions without observational constraints are responsible for the limited improvement of RA obtained near dust source regions.
-Inclusion of AOD data retrieved by the "Deep Blue" algorithm, which is able to complement Dark Target AODs by retrieving AODs over bright

-- 10 arid land surfaces (Hsu et al., 2006; Sayer et al., 2013), could improve the reanalysis quality in regions around deserts.
+Inclusion of AOD data retrieved by the "Deep Blue" algorithm, which is able to complement Dark Target AODs by retrieving AODs over bright arid land surfaces (Hsu et al., 2006; Sayer et al., 2013), could improve the reanalysis quality in regions around deserts.
 In the current version, we assimilated 2-dimensional maps of AODs (vertically integrated aerosol optical property) and assumed that the shape of vertical profile before assimilation was unchanged after assimilation.
 However, vertical profiles of aerosols likely affect their transport, deposition, and climate effects.
 A space-borne lidar, CALIPSO (Winker et al., 2010), has been providing continuous measurements of aerosol vertical distributions over the globe since 2006.
-The use of lidar data would - 15 allow the vertical profiles of the reanalysis to be adjusted.
-Furthermore, the inclusion of information on the size distribution (e.g., Ångström exponent) would raise the quality of the reanalysis.
+The use of lidar data would allow the vertical profiles of the reanalysis to be adjusted.
+Furthermore, the inclusion of information on the size distribution (e.g., Ångström exponent) would raise the quality of the reanalysis. - 2.
+At megacity and mountain sites, assimilation provided limited improvement, and positive and negative biases remained in the reanalysis.

-2. The limited temporal coverage of MODIS AOD (once a day) might cause temporal jumps or discontinuities in the reanalysis.
-Lunch et al. (2016) suggested that the importance of model tuning in particular when there are areas not covered by assimilated observations.
-To obtain a better coverage of assimilation data is important for the future development.

-20 Smoother techniques (e.g., 4-dimensional variational method (Yumimoto and Takemura, 2013; 2015) and ensemble Kalman smoother (Schutgens et al. (2012)) are also useful.

-3. At megacity and mountain sites, assimilation provided limited improvement, and positive and negative biases remained in the reanalysis.
 A plausible reason is the coarse model resolution, which is insufficient to resolve high-AOD events around megacities and local terrain effects in mountainous areas.
-Therefore, we plan to rerun the reanalysis with a finer resolution and check the performance of the model.
-Re-examination of the background error by an ensemble-based method (Yumimoto et al., 2016) and assimilation of additional observations (e.g., the AERONET AOD) have the potential to improve the analyses at the megacity sites (Rubin et al., 2017).

-4. In the next version, we will employ the JRA-55 reanalysis dataset (Kobayashi et al., 2015; Harada et al., 2016), the most recent meteorological reanalysis product developed by JMA, as nudging data in the AGCM.
-The use of these data is expected to enable more accurate simulation of aerosol transport and deposition and to allow longer integration of the reanalysis.

-5. Updating to more recent anthropogenic emissions inventory data will improve the negative biases, especially for industrializing countries where anthropogenic emissions are rapidly increasing.

-6. In addition to the updates of the model resolution and input data, physical and chemical processes in the model need to be sophisticated.
-Newly developed dust emission (e.g., Kang et al., 2014), optical calculation, microphysics parameterization, and wet deposition schemes (e.g., Oshima et al. 2009; Oshima and Koike, 2013) will be applied in the next version.
+Therefore, we plan to rerun the reanalysis with a finer resolution and check the performance of the model. - 3.
+In the next version, we will employ the JRA-55 reanalysis dataset (Kobayashi et al., 2015; Harada et al., 2016), the most recent meteorological reanalysis product developed by JMA, as nudging data in the AGCM.
+The use of these data is expected to enable more accurate simulation of aerosol transport and deposition and to allow longer integration of the reanalysis. - 4.
+Updating to more recent anthropogenic emissions inventory data will improve the negative biases, especially for industrializing countries where anthropogenic emissions are rapidly increasing. - 5.
+In addition to the updates of the model resolution and input data, physical and chemical processes in the model need to be sophisticated.
+Newly developed dust emission (e.g., Kang et al., 2014), optical calculation, microphysics parameterization, and wet deposition schemes (e.g., Oshima et al, 2009; Oshima and Koike, 2013) will be applied in the next version.
 Aerosol microphysical and optical parameters (e.g., size distribution, hygroscopicity, and refractive index) will also be updated by taking advantage of recent measurements.

-7. The chi-square test results imply model and observation errors relatively large with respect to the innovation.
+6. The chi-square test results imply model and observation errors relatively large with respect to the innovation.
 Reexamination of these errors is required.
-Insights from studies using the ensemble-based assimilation system (Yumimoto et al., 2016) should make it possible to provide the background error covariance matrix with a more appropriate amplitude and structure.
-In the current version, the background error was in proportion to the forecast AOD (Eq.
-(26)), and became small where the model did not predict aerosols.
-Therefore, the analysis could not reproduce aerosol events that satellites observed of the vertical profiles of the reanalysis and become a good prearrangement of assimilation with the lidar data.
-Validation 15 using mass concentrations observed in situ and by aircraft campaigns should effectively improve the model's emission, transport, diffusion, and deposition processes.
-Furthermore, inter-comparison with other reanalysis products (e.g., CAMSiRA, MERRA-2, and NRL NAAPS reanalyses) will provide insight into various aspects of not only the data assimilation system but also the aerosol model and help us increase their sophistication.
+Insights from studies using an ensemble-based assimilation system (Yumimoto et al., 2016) should make it possible to provide the background error covariance matrix with a more appropriate amplitude and structure.

+5 7.
+Further validation of the reanalysis is also needed.
+Comparison with vertical AOD distributions obtained from spaceand ground-based lidars would contribute to improvement of the vertical profiles of the reanalysis and become a good prearrangement of assimilation with the lidar data.
+Validation using mass concentrations observed in situ and by aircraft campaigns should effectively improve the model's emission, transport, diffusion, and deposition processes.
+Furthermore, inter-comparison with other reanalysis products (e.g., CAMSiRA, MERRA-2, and NRL NAAPS reanalyses) will provide 10 insight into various aspects of not only the data assimilation system but also the aerosol model and help us increase their sophistication.